PietroPasotti/compound-status/README.md

 `charmcraft fetch-lib charms.compound_status.v0.compound_status`

-Before you can use the library, you'll need to install its only dependency:

-`pip install typing_extensions`

 # How to contribute
 if you want to publish a new revision, you can run `scripts/update.sh`.
 This will